thephpleague/uri-query-parser/README.md

 - `$query` can be the `null` value, any scalar or object which is stringable;
 - `$separator` is a string; by default it is the `&` character;
 - `$enc_type` is one of PHP's constant `PHP_QUERY_RFC3968` or `PHP_QUERY_RFC1738` which represented the supported encoding algoritm
     - If you specify `PHP_QUERY_RFC3968` decoding will be done using [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.4) rules;
     - If you specify `PHP_QUERY_RFC1738` decoding will be done using [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#urlencoded-parsing) rules;

-Here's a simple example showing how to use all the given paramters:
+Here's a simple example showing how to use all the given parameters:

 ```php
 <?php